22009071/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Program:
 ```
 #Program to find the eigen values and eigen vectors.
-#Developed by: SATHISH R
+#Developed by: kabilan T
-#RegisterNumber: 22006204
+#RegisterNumber: 22009071
 import numpy as np
 A = np.array([[-2,2,-3],[2,1,-6],[-1,-2,0]])
 values,vectors = np.linalg.eig(A)